sweazysm/Final_Project/README.md

 ### *Communication Protocol*

-We all plan to meet Monday through Thursday evenings and Saturday afternoons, through Google Meet.
-During the times we do not meet over Google Meet, we communicate via Slack, and have a shared google doc that each member can edit at any given time.
+We all plan to meet Monday through Thursday evenings and Saturday afternoons, through either Google Meet or Zoom.
+During the times we do not meet over Google Meet we communicate via Slack and have a shared google doc that each member can edit at any given time.
+Meetings for Monday and Wednesday generally last 2 hours while meetings on all other days generally last 1-2 hours.
+Communication via Slack is daily and each team member aids in helping other team members where problems may arise.
+This includes issue in code, issues in visualizations, issues with ETLs etc.

 ## *Deliverable 1*